operator-framework/community/GOVERNANCE.md

 ## Governance

 ### Operations
-The Operator Framework community is run and managed by the following chairs:
+The Operator Framework community is run and managed by the [community chairs][OWNERS_ALIASES].
-* Diane Mueller
-* Evan Cordell
-* Joe Lanford
-* Shawn Hurley
-* Daniel Messer
-* Rob Szumski
-* Gerred Dillon

 Note: The referenced names and chair positions will be edited in-place as chairs are added, removed, or replaced.
-See the roles of chairs section for more information.

 A dedicated git repository will be the authoritative archive for membership list, code, documentation, and decisions made.
 The repository, along with this charter, will be hosted at github.com/operator-framework/community.

 The mailing list at groups.google.com/forum/#!forum/operator-framework will be used as a place to call for and publish group decisions, and to hold discussions in general.

 ### Operator Framework Community Membership
-All active members of the Operator Framework community are listed in the `OWNERS.md` file with their name.
+All active members of the Operator Framework community are listed in the [`OWNERS`][OWNERS_ALIASES].

 New members can apply for membership by creating an Issue or Pull Request on the repository on GitHub indicating their desire to join.